Introduction

 Alternatives to Pocket WiFi

-For most modern travelers, the benefits of eSIM for modern travelers often outweigh those of carrying a separate pocket WiFi device.
+For most modern travelers, the benefits of eSIM often outweigh those of carrying a separate pocket WiFi device.
 An eSIM is built into your phone, lets you activate a local or global plan instantly, and works seamlessly across borders—without charging or carrying extra hardware.
 You don’t need to return a rented device or worry about losing it while hopping cities.

 Unlike portable WiFi that relies on a shared connection and limited battery, eSIMs give you full-speed, private data access.
 You also cut down on overhead fees like deposits, insurance, or extra power banks.
 If you’re using a recent iPhone, Samsung, or Pixel model, you can switch plans or countries from your phone itself.
 For frequent flyers, this makes eSIMs a smarter, simpler pick.